 - When an unlabeled sample is received AND the sample can be identified with a reasonable degree of certainty we will allow the sample to be labeled by the person who obtained the specimen.
 The patient's physician must acknowledge that the sample identity was questioned in writing and the test result in the patient's chart will carry the notation that the sample was "REC'D MIS(UN)LABELED-RUN AT MD'S REQUEST"

 - When there is a mismatch between the name on the requisition and on the sample (Mislabel) the sample should, in virtually all circumstances, be recollected.
 Similarly, if a sample is received and there are no apparent APeX orders for the name of the patient on the label the sample should be recollected as a potential mislabel.
-In cases where a mislabeled sample is irretrievable or where re-collection would jeopardize patient care (e.g. invasively collected samples, intra-operative samples, timed samples, etc.) AND the sample itself can be identified with reasonable certainly exceptions to the above policy may be made.
-These decisions will be the responsibility of the Laboratory Medicine resident on duty or a laboratory director.
+In cases where a mislabeled sample is irretrievable or where re-collection would jeopardize patient care (e.g. invasively collected samples, intra-operative samples, timed samples, etc.) AND the sample itself can be identified with reasonable certainty exceptions to the above policy may be made.
+These decisions will be the responsibility of a Laboratory Medicine resident on duty or a laboratory director.
 In cases where the sample is approved for testing the patient's physician must accept responsibility in writing for the specimen being processed.
-The test result in the patient's chart will carry the notation the sample was "REC'D MIS(UN)LABELED-RUN AT MD'S REQUEST and under some circumstances an entry may be made in the progress notes by laboratory staff further describing the relevant circumstances.
+The test result in the patient's chart will carry a notation that sample was "REC'D MIS(UN)LABELED-RUN AT MD'S REQUEST"e; and under some circumstances an entry may be made in the progress notes by laboratory staff further describing the relevant circumstances.
 A copy of the waiver may be sent to the patient's Attending Physician and, if a pattern of recurrent problems is apparent, to the Chief of Service as well.

 Reporting Results on tests ordered in error